What to Do When You Hire an Employee for the First Time

 - Disciplinary and review processes.
 Outlining the written process for discipline and regular performance reviews from the outset makes the processes more transparent and easier on both you and your new employee.

 - Training program.
 If applicable, create a training program for new employees that outlines all of your expectations of your new employee and contains full description of the job duties.

-If you are new to hiring employees, make sure you understand the laws that protect both employees (including applicants) and your business.
-The best way to ensure compliance is to speak with an employment law attorney licensed to practice in your state.
-Contact a local attorney for a free initial legal assessment to learn how they can help ensure that your employment process is both legal and effective.
+If you're new to hiring employees, make sure you understand the laws that protect both employees (including applicants) and your business.
+The best way to ensure compliance with employment laws is to speak with a skilled employment law attorney near you.